 You may not be able to write the results section until you have finished collecting data, but you can still start constructing Excel or SPSS worksheets that perform the appropriate analyses and plot the appropriate graphs.
 Even if you haven’t got any data, for example because you are waiting for ethics approval, you can make up some toy data and start constructing these worksheets.
 What sort of data do you expect to have?
 What sort of statistical analysis do you plan to run on it?
 Make sure you know how to do this in the stats package of your choice.

 My second major piece of advice would be: don’t assume the examiner knows anything at all about your research question.
 They will probably come from some quite different area, and will know as much about stereo vision as I do about retinal development or genetics (which – trust me – is not much).
 So explain everything very clearly.
-Run it past your mum or your housemates.
+Run it past your mum, dad or housemates.
 If they don’t understand your research question, the reader probably won’t either, and, how to put this, it’s possible you don’t understand it very well either.

 Do use pictures.
 Almost everything (and especially stereo geometry) is vastly clearer with a nice picture or diagram.
 I’m never sure why students are so reluctant to include them.
 Yes, they are time-consuming to create, but you are allowed to copy one from a published paper or Wikipedia, provided you cite it correctly.
 It will help your reader understand what you are describing.